ShawnMilo/AnyFilter/README.rst

         # This allows storage of configs per filter *and* per user.
         name_filter = NameFilter('foo')

         # Set some filter items.
-This will only update the config the first time
-        # this is run.
+This normally won't be a part of the flow.
+        # It's here for demo purposes.
+In normal usage, the config would
+        # already be set and probably rarely updated.
         name_filter.config = {
             'dog': 'canine',
             'cat': 'feline',